ros-industrial-attic/fermi/moveit_cartesian_planner/README.md

   - Each arrow has a menu where the user can either delete the selected arrow or it can change its position and orientation by using the 6DOF marker control.
   - When the way-point is out of the IK solution for the Robot the arrow changes its color from blue to yellow.
   - The RQT UI communicates simultaniously with the RViz enviroment and the User can change the state of a marker either through RViz or the RQT UI
-  - TreeView represents displays all the added waypoints.
+  - TreeView displays all the added waypoints.
 The user can manipulate them directly in the TreeView and see their position and orientation of each waypoint.
   - The user can add new point or delete it through the RQT UI.
   - New tool component has been added for adding Arrows by using a mouse click